 The SRP is very competitive!
-We receive over 650 applications and offer 25 places.
+In 2022, we received over 800 applications for 20 places.
 Your chances of being selected also depends on how many candidates choose the same top three lab choices – Popular labs have more applications from which to choose.

 When will I hear back?

-All applicants will receive an email about three weeks after the deadline with the result of their application.
+All applicants will receive an email by mid- March with the result of their application.

 Does my transcript/grade sheets need to be translated into English?